-You, Me and the Big C co-host, Rachael Bland, who had recently shared that she only had “days to live” has passed away at the age of 40.
+You, Me and the Big C co-host, Rachael Bland, who had recently shared that she only had “days to live,” passed away at 40.
 BBC reported that her family and friends who were close to her confirmed she died peacefully at her home.

 The journalist, who worked on BBC Radio 5 Live, was diagnosed with primary triple-negative breast cancer in November 2016 after finding a lump under her arm.
-After she found out that she had cancer, she began blogging about her experience as a patient, later drawing on it to produce the BBC series You, Me and the Big C.
+After discovering that she had cancer, she began blogging about her experience as a patient, later drawing on it to produce the BBC series You, Me and the Big C.

 Following the death of his wife, Steve Bland showed his love by saying,